BlockJayn/DFKDuelBot-AVAX-DeFi-Kingdoms/README.md

+If you're finding DFKDuelRunner valuable, give this repository a "Star" on github.
+Thx!

 DFK-Duels are currently not active on AVAX - I'll update this respository as soon as the Duel-Feature goes live on AVAX.

 # DFKDuelRunner